GuyFarley/can-of-books-backend/README.md

 # Can of Books

-**Author**: Guy Farley and Katharine Swilley **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Author**: Katharine Swilley and Guy Farley **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview

-This app will track what books have impacted the developer and the user, and provide recommendations on what they should read back.
+This app will track what books have impacted the developers and user, and provide recommendations on what they should read next!

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->